apekshadhage/Documentation_FORAWS/README.md

 **Confluent Setup**

--  **Steps to setup Stanalone confluent in local environment**
+-  **Steps to setup confluent kafka standalone environment in local system**

       https://docs.confluent.io/5.5.0/quickstart/ce-quickstart.html

--  **steps to setup stanadlone confluent in cloud environment**
+-  **Steps to setup confluent kafka standalone environment in cloud**

       https://dzone.com/articles/installing-and-configuring-confluent-platform-kafk

-once the confluent kafka install follow the below steps for connector installation
+once the confluent kafka install follows the below steps for connector installation

   **Install the AS400 Connector**

   Connectors are packaged as Kafka Connect plugins.
 Kafka connect isolates each plugin so that the plugin libraries do not conflict with each other.
 Download and extract the ZIP file for your connector and then follow the below installation instructions.

   -  **In Standalone mode**

       1.  kafka-connect-as400 connector can be downloaded directly from the confluent-hub using